17sergiom2000/ACSGOMH/README.md

 It does not use shellcode-injection, but still has a pretty big variety of features, including but not limited to:

--WebRadar
--TS3Callout
--Aimbot
--Triggerbot
--SkinChanger
+- WebRadar
+- TS3Callout
+- Aimbot
+- Triggerbot
+- SkinChanger
--PlayerGlow (Team-, Healthbased, Vulnerable) -EntityGlow (Weapons, Bomb, Grenade, Chickens) -Bunnyhop
+- PlayerGlow (Team-, Healthbased, Vulnerable)
+- EntityGlow (Weapons, Bomb, Grenade, Chickens)
--RankParser
--AntiFlash
--ChatSpam
--FovChanger
--FakeLag
--NoHands
+- Bunnyhop
+- RankParser
+- AntiFlash
+- ChatSpam
+- FovChanger
+- FakeLag
+- NoHands
--Android App/API (includes VibratorESP)
+- Android App/API (includes VibratorESP)

 Some Features are buggy, because they can not easily be implemented in an external flawlessly (especially without shellcode).